bigeasy77/cpp11-avr-evaluation-snippets/README.md

-The collection of C++ code snippets facilitating C++11 features used to evaluate the usefulness in microcontroller programming.
+The collection of C++ code snippets